FLAG-Ida is used to treat acute myeloid leukaemia (AML). It is sometimes used to treat acute lymphoblastic leukaemia (ALL).

 Idarubicin can irritate the lining of the stomach.
 This may cause a stomach ulcer.
 Tell your doctor if you have pain in your tummy or if you have indigestion.
 Your doctor may prescribe drugs to help reduce stomach irritation.

 Idarubicin may also cause bleeding from the bowel.
-Tell your doctor straight away if you notice blood when your bowels move or your stool is darker.
+Tell your doctor straight away if you notice blood when you have a bowel movement or if your stool is darker.

-Cytarabine may also make your eyes more sensitive to light and cause blurry vision.
+This treatment may also make your eyes more sensitive to light and cause blurry vision.
 If you have pain or notice any change in your vision, always tell your doctor or nurse.
 It is important not to drive or operate machinery if your vision is affected.

-Your urine may become a pink-red colour for up to two days after your treatment.
+Your urine may be a pink-red colour for the first few times you pee after having idarubicin.
 This is due to the colour of the drug.
 It is not harmful.